\(k\)-Means Clustering

 K-means clustering on a dataset with unequal variance clusters.

-1. \(k\)-means is sensitive to the starting cluster centers.
+Limitation: sensitive to starting cluster centers

 If the initial guess (Step 1) is a bad one, \(k\)-means may get “stuck” in a bad solution.

-1. \(k\)-means is sensitive to the number of clusters.
+Limitation: sensitive to number of clusters

 Code